A Survey on Foundation Models for Personalized Federated Intelligence: Towards Efficient Personalized Federated Intelligence

 In FFMs, this is particularly valuable because even partial updates of large-scale models can be prohibitively significant in their raw form.
 CE-FFT~\cite{zhang2025fft} is one of the first works to investigate transmission efficiency in FFMs by proposing a per-channel quantization method that leverages the structural patterns of activations and parameters within LoRA modules.
+Note that LoRA is a parameter-efficient fine-tuning technique that injects low-rank adaptation modules into pre-trained models, as introduced in Section 3.2.
 Similarly, the authors in~\cite{jianhao2024promoting} integrate quantization strategies with LoRA to enable efficient parameter updates while significantly reducing communication overhead.
 To address quantization-induced bias, FedQLoRA~\cite{hufedqlora} introduces a quantization-aware adapter mechanism that compensates for quantization errors and further reduces memory usage during inference.
 These advances highlight quantization as a promising direction for enabling scalable, efficient communication in FFM systems without compromising model performance.
 Another effective approach is knowledge distillation, which serves as a powerful framework for model compression in FFMs~\cite{ma2023fedid,chen2024feddat,fan2024fedmkt,wang2025cluster}.
 This allows clients to benefit from the knowledge of the global model without storing or training the complete foundation model locally.
 FedID~\cite{ma2023fedid} first investigates the application of knowledge distillation to FL in the context of LLMs to mitigate the problem of misleading privileged knowledge caused by confirmation bias in previous works.
 By transferring the knowledge on an unlabeled public dataset, the proposed method reduces the communication overhead while achieving effectiveness in NLP tasks.
-Regarding knowledge transfer method, the authors in~\cite{kang2023grounding} propose the knowledge transfer-based FFMs framework that formulates problems of grounding FMs in FL, including corresponding objectives, representative knowledge transfer approaches, and privacy measurements.
+Regarding knowledge transfer method, the authors in~\cite{kang2025grounding} propose the knowledge transfer-based FFMs framework that formulates problems of grounding FMs in FL, including corresponding objectives, representative knowledge transfer approaches, and privacy measurements.
 Recently, FedCKMS~\cite{wang2025cluster} introduces the cluster-based FL framework designed for efficient adaptation and fine-tuning of FMs across highly heterogeneous and resource-constrained edge devices.
 It combines partial training with cluster-aware knowledge distillation, enabling effective cross-cluster knowledge transfer from diverse sub-models to the central foundation model while significantly reducing communication and computation overhead.
 Overall, knowledge distillation in FFMs effectively transfers knowledge from large FMs to lightweight local models, enabling efficient personalization and training under strict resource and privacy constraints.
-The key enabling technologies and their respective advantages and disadvantages are summarized in Table~\ref{tab:CC_efficient_PFI}.
+The key enabling communication- and computation-efficient technologies are summarized in Table~\ref{tab:CC_efficient_PFI}.
+Note that, in addition to model pruning and compression, meta-learning techniques such as MAML~\cite{finn2017model} can also be integrated with these strategies.
+This integration allows each client to not only adapt rapidly but also communicate and compute more efficiently with a compact model, thereby accelerating convergence and improving the scalability of personalized federated adaptation~\cite{fallah2020personalized_nips}.